Dedicated to serving our incarcerated and formerly incarcerated community.

 Pastor Brunetta Nelson received the honor for her New Book & Journal "You Can Do It" which is changing lives nationally

-Pastor Dessie Pulliam received the honor for her work inside the prisons through their Preparation Transition & Stabilization Aftercare Programs
+Pastor Dessie Pullium received the honor for her work inside the prisons through their Preparation Transition & Stabilization Aftercare Programs

 Dr. Susan Simmons Stevenson received the honor for her National Workforce Development Programs assisting ex-offenders and their family members nationally.